What’s the best gun holster for runners?

-The Brave Response Holsters (link to Amazon) are made of this shark skin cloth that breathes very well.
+The Brave Response Holsters (link to Amazon, but it’s better if you buy from their website) are made of this shark skin cloth that breathes very well.

 Also unlike the other holsters on this list, this one can be cleaned a lot easier.
 It’s machine washable.
 So, if you sweat like a boar in a bacon factory like me, this is right up your alley.

 The JM4 Tactical QCC holster (link to JM4’s website) is perfect for jogging because, unlike a traditional concealed carry holster, no belt is required.
 This holster does not have a traditional clip.
 It utilizes leather and rare earth magnets that are SUPER strong to not only attach the gun to your body, but retain the gun inside the holster.